 Sample Comprehensive Learner Record (click for larger view)

 Learners are the primary beneficiary of the Comprehensive Learner Record.
-Their transcript can now capture rich information about their learning achievements beyond course completions.
-With a CLR, learners can share an official verifiable digital transcript with admissions offices, graduate schools, prospective employers, or others.
+Their CLR can now capture and communicate rich information about their learning achievements beyond course completions.
+With a CLR, learners can share an official verifiable digital record with admissions offices, graduate schools, prospective employers, or others.

-Consumers of the CLR such as college admissions officers, HR staff, and hiring managers benefit from gaining access to richer and verifiable information about learners’ skills, competencies, experiences, and achievements.
+Consumers of the CLR such as college admissions officers, HR staff and systems, and hiring managers benefit from gaining access to richer and verifiable information about learners’ skills, competencies, experiences, and achievements.

 What problems are being solved?